-Early Childhood Education This specialization is designed for those who have a minimum of three years of experience working with young children in a developmental program.
+Early Childhood Education This specialization is designed for those who wish to increase their understanding of young children in a developmental program.
 The basic requirements are:

-- 1. HD 400 Working with Children in a Diverse World, or

-- HD 410 Developmental Education, or
+1. HD 400 Working with Children in a Diverse World, or HD 410 Developmental Education, or

-- HD 450 Ecology of Working with Children

-- 2. At least two of the following classes:

-- HD 218 Cognitive Development: How Children Learn

-- HD 240 Models and Methods of Parent Involvement

-- HD 246 Play in Childhood

-- HD 250 Developing Anti-Bias Curriculum: Teaching Our Values to Our Children

-- HD 285 Development of Bicultural Children

-- HD 288 Developmental Assessment and Program Planning

-- HD 331 Team Building for Early Childhood Educators and Parents

-- HD 401 Working with Adults

-- HD 420 The Art of Observation

-- HD 427 Working with Bicultural Children

-- HD 464 Community as a Context for Development - HD 467 Foundations in Art Education - HD 471 Implementing Anti-Bias Curriculum I - HD 472 Advanced Studies in Implementing Anti-Bias - HD 474 Intervention Models in Early Childhood Education - Field experience at four developmental levels: Infants/Toddlers
+- HD 450 Ecology of Working with Children, or - HD 415 Emergent Curriculum - 2.
+At least two of the following classes: - HD 218 Cognitive Development: How Children Learn - HD 240 Models and Methods of Parent Involvement - HD 246 Play in Childhood - HD 250 Developing Anti-Bias Curriculum: Teaching Our Values to Our Children - HD 285 Development of Bicultural Children - HD 288 Developmental Assessment and Program Planning - HD 331 Team Building for Early Childhood Educators and Parents - HD 337 Play, Language and Literacy Development - HD 401 Working with Adults - HD 420 The Art of Observation - HD 427 Working with Bicultural Children - HD 464 Community as a Context for Development - HD 467 Foundations in Art Education - HD 471 Implementing Anti-Bias Curriculum I - HD 472 Advanced Studies in Implementing Anti-Bias Curriculum - HD 474 Intervention Models in Early Childhood Education - HD 478 Working with Families in a Diverse World - Prior and/or current experience, which can be documented, in four of the following developmental levels:

+Infants/Toddlers